 County residents could see electric bills reduced $7.75 million each year, according to a Good Energy feasibility study.
 And in addition to residents saving about 9 percent of power bills, commercial customers also can save about 10 percent.

-As with other Community Choice Aggregation Programs managed by Good Energy, customers can opt-out of the program at any time.
+As with other Community Choice Aggregation or CCA Programs managed by Good Energy, customers can opt-out of the program at any time.

 The California state legislature approved Community Choice Aggregation programs in 2002, and five California regions, including San Francisco, are developing plans similar to Riverside County.
 The plan must still be approved by the California Public Utilities Commission.